Oxymetaphoric/milestone_project_1/README.md

 1. As the site owner I would like to connect with potential customers and other breeders more easily and more cheaply
+   - site gives multiple avenues for customers and breeders to contact owners, lowering the barriers to contact and increasing conversion rates <br><br>
 2. As the site owner I want to be able to easily see when a potential customer has contacted me through the website
+   - site could, in future revisions be hooked up to a fully fledged notification system <br><br>
 3. As the site owner I would like the site to be well optimised for SEO in order to increase visibility
+   - Google Lighthouse currently rates the SEO of the site to be 90% for the mobile and 92% for the desktop.
+The reason this is not higher is because during testing robots.txt had dummy links.
+Once the site is deployed improving the SEO should be trivial <br><br>
 4. As the site owner I want potential customers to be able to contact/find us easily
+   - The site gives users multiple avenues for contacting the owners <br><br>
 5. As the site owner I want to make sure customers are never lost on my website
+   - The site header has a breadcrumb trail, as well as a logo that links back to the landing page.
+Additionally the footer has further navigation links ensuring users should be well-orientated at all times.

 ### HTML/CSS Validators